The concept that increased my studio's income by 60% this year.

 Since I hate how tedious tracking and editing work is, I hired an engineer to track bands for me.
 Instead of having to do everything myself, I just handle the quality control for the tracking and editing process, as well as creative input and feedback during the entire process.

-In the long run, I now take on more mixing\mastering jobs, and less jobs that involve full production.
+In the long run, I now take on more mixing\mastering jobs, and fewer jobs that involve full production.
 This has made my life much less stressful, and I get burnt out much less often.

 This allows me to enjoy the few bands I produce each year, as they are either bands I know well, or bands whose music I genuinely enjoy (or both).